Multiwavelength view of SPT-CL J2106-5844. The radio galaxies and the thermal and relativistic plasmas in a massive galaxy cluster merger at z~1.13: Conclusions and future work

 In this paper, we have used archival observations from ALMA and ACA to detect and resolve the gas associated with the two main subclusters comprising the dominant components of the massive $z=1.132$ merging cluster SPT-CL~J2106-5844.
 These observations exploit several of the main strengths of ALMA+ACA measurements of the signal due to the thermal SZ effect --- high spatial (i.e., subarcminute) resolution, redshift-independent surface brightness, a large collecting area that yields $\sim 10-100 \mu$Jy-level sensitivity, and the spatial dynamic range required to model contamination by compact sources --- to reveal two unambiguous SZ components of approximately equal amplitude.

-We also present archival, multi-band radio observations from ATCA, along with new data from the EMU Pilot Survey performed by ASKAP.
+We also present archival, multiband radio observations from ATCA, along with new data from the EMU Pilot Survey performed by ASKAP.
 Removal of the compact radio sources within the field reveals a diffuse radio structure on scales of $\sim400~\mathrm{kpc}$.
 The overall morphology suggests that the extended radio signal could be associated with large-scale jets from a radio-loud AGN within the BCG and, plausibly, with a star-forming filament previously identified in optical data.
-However, there is ample evidence to support the possibility for the southernmost radio extension to be due to an complex of radio-loud sources independent of the central radio galaxy, but the available radio data do not provide sufficient constraints on the origin of such structure.
+However, there is ample evidence to support the possibility for the southernmost radio extension to be due to a complex of radio-loud sources independent of the central radio galaxy, although the available radio data do not provide sufficient constraints on the origin of such structure.

-When combined with evidence from the weak lensing \citep{Kim2019} and X-ray observations, our results indicate the system could be just after first core passage, but only if the merger has a high impact parameter (i.e., did not undergo a direct collision in its first pass), or could be in a pre-merger phase.
-The latter would allow for the possibility it is just before first core passage if a low impact parameter merger, or that the merger geometry includes a large line of sight component.
+When combined with evidence from weak lensing \citep{Kim2019} and X-ray observations, our results indicate the system could be just after first core passage, but only if the merger has a high impact parameter (i.e., did not undergo a direct collision in its first pass), or could be in a pre-merger phase.
+The latter would allow for the possibility that the cluster is just before first core passage if a low impact parameter merger, or that the merger geometry includes a large line-of-sight component.
 However, the former --- that this is an off-axis merger post first core passage --- has the advantage that it more readily explains the asymmetry observed in the X-ray surface brightness.
 Further, it would naturally be compatible with the possibility for the large-scale, radio-emitting plasma to be produced solely by the AGN associated with the BCG and to permeate a portion of the ICM associated with the southern subcluster component.
-An exciting possibility, compatible with both merger hypotheses, is that the morphology of the southern SZ peak and its correspondence with a band of hard X-ray emission is due to a merger-driven shock (see middle-right panel of Fig.~\ref{fig:szres}).
+An exciting possibility, compatible with both merger hypotheses, is that the arced morphology of the southern SZ peak is due to a merger-driven shock.
+An arc-shaped band of hard X-ray emission is tentatively detected at $\sim3\sigma$ ahead of this SZ feature (see middle-right panel of Fig.~\ref{fig:szres}).
 The location of the southeastern lensing peak (Fig.~\ref{fig:szres}, middle-left), ostensibly propagating ahead of the feature, would support this interpretation.